 9. What might change in the future and how will it affect my role as caregiver?

-Our health deteriorates as we age, and while you can't see the future you can foresee possibilities and plan for them.
-Are there funds available to hire outside help if your parent becomes bedridden?
-What if they show signs of Alzheimer's or dementia and require round-the-clock monitoring?
-Often these conditions are gradual rather than sudden, and you have to be able to step back in order to clearly see the point where you can no longer cope with the amount of care required.
+Often these conditions are gradual rather than sudden, so the signs of looming issues can be easy to miss.
+You have to be able to step back in order to clearly see the point where you can no longer cope with the amount of caregiving required.

 10. Are there any alternatives?

 Gather the facts and research the costs before you talk about other alternatives such as assisted living.
 It's a good idea to include a financial planner, as they can do a cost breakdown and show both you and your parents the actual cost of care from a family member compared to a full-time companion or moving to an assisted living community.